MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-server-to-server-authentication-in-sharepoint.md

 ## Configure server-to-server authentication between publishing and consuming farms
 <a name="begin"> </a>

-The following procedure describes how to configure server-to-server authentication and just grant the required permissions to allow workloads to work.
-Each farm will keep its own authentication realm.
+The following procedure describes how to configure server-to-server authentication and grant just the necessary permissions to allow social features to work.
+Each farm keeps its own, unique authentication realm.

 ### Authorize consuming farm to send OAuth requests to the publishing farm

-1. In a SharePoint server in the publishing farms, start the SharePoint Management Shell.
+1. In a SharePoint server in the publishing farm, start the SharePoint Management Shell.

 2. Register the consuming farm as a trusted issuer: